jmtilli/rlctrans/README.md

 Note the RRL1 which prevents isolation of node 6 and Rbypass which prevents isolation of transformer primary and secondary sides.
-Note also the RRD3 which is needed for the new transformer model to prevent recalculation loop.
+Note also the RRD3 which is needed for the new transformer model to prevent recalculation loop, and the RRD3 can't be `1e10` since the R-L circuit would have too short time constant, so a value of `1e5` is needed.
+Note also `RRD1` with high value that is needed for stabilizing the simulation.

 Program to control it: